rh-openshift-ansible-better-together/dev-track/README.md

 oc create -f $LAB/mysql-operator/deploy/crds/mysqlbackup/mysqlbackup_cr.yaml
 ```

-This will create an OpenShift cronjob that is responsible for mounting a brand new PVC and using it to back up the database's current state.
+This will create an OpenShift job that is responsible for mounting a brand new PVC and using it to back up the database's current state.
 It will keep `max_backups` completed backup PVCs in your project (defined in the `defaults/` of the mysqlbackup role).
 Wait until the PVC is created and then continue to the next step.
 You can run `oc get pvc` to determine if the PVC has been created.
 By default, the backup PVC will be called `mysqlbackup`.

 ## 9 Restore the MySQL Database
 Here, we'll try to simulate a disaster recovery scenario in which data is lost from the database and a restore operation must take place.